SRP M-Power® credit advances and accumulated debt

-When your meter runs out of credit and your power stays on, any electricity you use is registered by the meter and will show on your display box as "Accumulated Debt."
+When your meter runs out of credit and your power stays on, any electricity you use is registered by the meter and will show on the SRP M-Power app.
 This can happen during “Friendly Credit” hours (8 p.m.–8 a.m.), Excessive Heat Warnings issued by the National Weather Service and holidays.

 If you have accumulated debt, your next purchase must be enough to cover the debt and add credit to keep the power on.